enteleform-releases/SublimeText--SlideNav/README.md

 * Launch files during your presentation with MediaLinks
 * MediaLinks can be launched automatically upon clicking, with LinkNav, or with a hotkey
 * List your MediaLink+Path at the beginning of the document, and access it anywhere else in the document
-* Define applications & extensions @ SublimeSlides.sublime-settings
+* Define applications & extensions @ SlideNav.sublime-settings

 * Textlinks allow you to define segments of text to hightlight during the presentation
 * LinkNav automatically moves through your presentation by MediaLink & TextLink sections